google/certificate-transparency/README.md

 C++ Log Server Deprecation Notice
 ---------------------------------

-The CT log server implementation in this repository is no longer under active development.
+The CT log server implementation which used to be in this repository is no longer under active development.
 We recommend that new deployments use the new Go based server, which can handle much larger Merkle trees:

 [CT Personality](https://github.com/google/certificate-transparency-go)
 [Generic Backend](https://github.com/google/trillian)